dutchgrit/afascli/README.md

 Provide the environment settings and token.
 The settings are saved in the file `afas-cli.json`.
 The token is stored encrypted.
 If you don't have a token yet, you can request one with the 'tokenrequest' and 'tokenactivate' commands.

-### Generate c-sharp GetConnector and UpdateConnector files
+### Generate the GetConnector and UpdateConnector classes

-To generate the files needed for the [AfasClient library](https://github.com/dutchgrit/afasclient) , run the following command.
+To generate the classes needed for the [AfasClient library](https://github.com/dutchgrit/afasclient) , run the following command.

 ```
 afas-cli generate